dragonflyoss/Dragonfly/docs/user_guide/monitoring.md

 bin/linux_amd64/dfdaemon
 ```

-When supernode and dfdaemon is running normally, you can check metrics through command line.
+When supernode and dfdaemon are running normally, you can check metrics through the command line.

 check dfdaemon metrics: